telerik/fiddler-jam-docs/portal/portal-logs.md

 * Public links are accessible for any Fiddler Jam Portal user.
 * Links generated through the **Share with specific people** option are accessible only for the specified Fiddler Jam Portal users.
-* Links generated with the **password-protection** option are be accessible for those Fiddler Jam Portal users who are aware of the password.
+* Links generated with the **password-protection** option are accessible for Fiddler Jam Portal users aware of the password.

 Once [an Extension User]({%slug fj-users%}#extension-users) submits recorded traffic, the log uploads to the Fiddler Jam Portal cloud space.
 The Fiddler Jam Portal keeps any submitted logs in the storage for 30 days.
 After that period, if the log is not added to [a workspace]({%slug fj-workspaces%}), it will be automatically deleted.